Shodapur

 Shodapur is a village in Panipat district of the Haryana state in India.

 The Second Battle of Panipat was fought on 5 November 1556 between the forces of Akbar and Hemu, a Hindu king of Delhi.
 In the battle, a wounded Hemu was captured by Shah Quli Khan and carried to the Mughal camp at Shodapur on Jind Road at Panipat where he was beheaded.

-After a few years, Hemu's supporters, constructed a Samadhi (Hindu shrine) over the place where he was beheaded.
-The place and its surroundings have been slowly encroached upon by the local Muslim people who have converted it into a Muslim durgah.
-This is the only memorial of Hemu in Panipat but it is in a bad condition.
+After a few years, Hemu's supporters constructed a Samadhi (Hindu shrine) over the place where he was beheaded.
+This is the only memorial of Hemu in Panipat.
+Plans to repair the shrine began in 2019.